davidramiro/Marlin-Ai3M/README.md

 I am running this version on an i3 Mega Ultrabase V3 (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
 Basically, this should work on every Ultrabase version that has two Z-axis endstops.

-The new Mega-S should work too, but you will need to enter those two commands to make the new extruder work:
+The new **Mega-S** should work too, but you will need to enter those two commands to make the new extruder work:
 ```
 M92 E384
 M500
 ```
 Afterwards, calibration is highly recommended as per the instructions on the [Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Calibration/).

+Looking for a **BLtouch firmware**?
+Head [this way](https://github.com/MNieddu91/Marlin-AI3M-BLTouch)!
+Mounting and configuration instructions are included.

 Note: This is just a firmware, not magic.
 A big part of print quality still depends on your slicer settings and mechanical condition of your machine.

 #### Make sure to take a look at the [Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/), especially the [FAQ](https://github.com/davidramiro/Marlin-AI3M/wiki/Frequently-Asked-Questions).

+A German translation of the instructions can be found [here](https://kore.cc/i3mega/download/marlin-ai3m_german.pdf).

 ## Known issues: